Skip to main content

 Imagine my surprise and excitement when the breeder contacted me to say that Avery had won Best of Breed at the convention!
 The breeder had not gone to the convention herself because she was in the middle of moving her farm paying a transporter to take and show Avery, but she decided to drop everything to go to the convention at that point to be available for pictures and to receive the accolades for her win.

 My transporter had some very difficult hardships during the convention, some personal and some related to her service, but she picked up Avery as was the plan.
-My friend, Hannah picked up her convention buy, a buck from a top breeder, as well as Avery from the transporter on the following Saturday and then I picked up Avery from her after my daughter's piano recital the next day.
-Then Avery's 30-day quarantine began.
+After I picked up Avery her 30-day quarantine began.

-Avery was close to minimum weight for a senior and by the time she was six months old she was at senior weight and a couple of weeks later, she had gained another pound and was out of quarantine!
-In examining her, she appeared ready to be bred, so I contacted my friend Hannah to make arrangements to have Avery bred by her Dallan.
+Avery was close to minimum weight for a senior, and by the time she was six months old, she was at senior weight, and a couple of weeks later, she had gained another pound and was out of quarantine!
+In examining her, she appeared ready to be bred.